MicrosoftDocs/Viva/Viva/insights/advanced/analyst/meeting-query.md

     :::image type="content" source="../images/meeting-query-attribute-tags.png" alt-text="Screenshot that shows the Select which meeting and employee attributes of the meeting organizer you want to include in the query section, with tags of selected attributes below.":::

-### About meeting and employee attributes
+### About meeting and organizer attributes

-Meeting and employee attributes are the data fields—or columns—that appear in your query output.
-These attributes are broken up into two categories: the first is about the meeting itself (for example, Sensitivity, Duration, Importance), and the second is attributes from the organizational data you've uploaded to Viva Insights.
-In **Select which meeting and employee attributes you want to include in the query**, you narrow down which data fields your query includes—for example, **Job level** or **Hire date**—to prevent your output (.csv) file from being larger than necessary.
+Meeting and organizer attributes are the data fields—or columns—that appear in your query output.
+These attributes are broken up into two categories: the first is about the meeting itself (for example, Sensitivity, Duration, Importance), and the second is about the meeting organizer—that is, attributes from the organizational data you've uploaded to Viva Insights.

+In **Select which meeting and employee attributes of the meeting organizer you want to include in the query**, you narrow down which data fields your query includes—for example, **Recurring** (a meeting attribute) or **TimeZone** (an organizer attribute)—to prevent your output (.csv) file from being larger than necessary.
 Making selections here:

 * Improves data analysis with fewer columns in a smaller file.
 * Further protects private data by excluding columns from the file.